7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 ## OSINT

-Message from Am03baM4n
+A message from Am03baM4n
 ![](messagefromAmoebaman1.png)

 Alh4zr3d's initial steps while enumerating in the background begin with `crackmapexec`.
-This contrasts with literature on Pentration testing that suggest portscanning the reason being that it is a Windows Network and will use common ports.
+This contrasts with literature on Pentration testing that suggest port scanning the reason being that it is a Windows Network and will use common ports.
 This will the save time on identification while some port scanner maps out or not depending on objective regarding stealth.
 ```
 crackmapexec <proto> 10.200.116.0/24 -u '' -p ''
 ```